HasnainArifYU/AdvancedDealership/README.md

 ## Thanks:

 A sincere thanks to Mr. Raymond Maroun for his continuous support and guidance.

 Special thanks to all teammates for their dedication and collaborative spirit.

 ## Additional Notes:

 The application interacts with vehicle inventory data stored in a user-friendly format (potentially CSV files).

 Future enhancements could include functionalities for managing financing calculations within sales and leases, generating detailed reports on sales and inventory, and potentially integrating with customer relationship management (CRM) systems.

 We hope this user manual provides a clear understanding of the updated Car Dealership Management System's capabilities.
-Feel free to explore the application and leverage it to optimize your dealership's sales, lease processing, and inventory management!
+Feel free to explore the application and leverage it to optimize your dealership's sales, lease processing, and inventory management